 - To sharpen interview skills.
 Digitally-recorded interviews and one-on-one mock interviews are available to help students prepare for job, internship, and campus leadership interviews.

 - To select and gain pre-professional experiences.
 Organizations visit the campus each year for sophomores and juniors.
 Online job listings include internships, summer jobs, part/full-time jobs, and volunteer positions.
-Career Services professionals can help students determine the best choices and strategies.
+The Career Center professionals can help students determine the best choices and strategies.

 - At the beginning of senior year.
 The transition from college to the workforce is overwhelming for some students.
 With so much to do this final year, counselors can help students make the best use of their time, their job search, and/or the graduate school application process.